 How do you know when to hire a bookkeeper though and how do you choose the right bookkeeper?
 Here are our top tips.

-Do I really need a bookkeeper?
+Do I really need to use bookkeeping services?

 The tasks that can be undertaken by your bookkeeper will vary.
 All bookkeepers should be able to balance the books, cross reference those figures against bank statements and provide a monthly report of your financial position.